KonH/UDBase/Docs/Inventory.md

 # Inventory

-**Inventory** is an extendable controller to define your manipulate item structures.
-You can add your custom items and customize item transitions.
+**Inventory** is an extendable controller to define your item structures which allows you to change it at runtime.
+Also, you can add your custom items and customize item transitions.

 ## Basics

 Inventory system is based on:

-- **InventoryItem** - item state (item name, type and any your custom data)
+- **InventoryItem** - item state (item name, type and any of your custom data)
 - **InventoryPack** - set of identical items (like resources, coins or something like that)
 -  **ItemHolder** - matter that contains items and packs (player, NPC, etc.)
 - Items and packs can be added/removed to/from holders.